northeastnebraskanetworkconsortium/Update-RelayRocketLECert/README.md

 ```

 ## Update Script Installation
 Each of the following sections list instructions to follow in order to complete the installation.
-An automatation scrip may be developed in the future that will perform these tasks upon execution, but that is not included at this time.
+An automatation script may be developed in the future that will perform these tasks upon execution, but that is not included at this time.

 ### Create Directory
 You will need to create a folder inside the /opt path